andrewwatford/pk-simulator/README.md

 This project is licensed under the MIT license
 ## Contributions
 ---
-To contibute, please open an issue or submit a pull request on GitHub.
+To contribute or fix an issue, please open an issue or submit a pull request on GitHub.